Some updated character designs from an older project I worked on years ago being pitched for an animated show.

 Finally, my first post of the new year!

 Step 3.
-More References: I already had the rough concept in my mind of how and where I wanted Michael knight to be in terms of layout.
+More References: I already had the rough concept in my mind of how, and where I wanted Michael knight to be in terms of layout.
 The challenge was being able to get the right pose to capture the feel of him behind the wheel of the car.
 After drawing a few rough thumbnails of the poster, I began to think about the Fast N Furious movies.
 The FAF movies always had plenty of shots of people behind the steering wheel.
-The drivers often had a look of determination or intensity which is exactly what I wanted for Knight Rider.
-So I decided to watch a few scenes from the 1st & 2nd films and found the references I was looking for.
-So after a quick pause of the movie, followed by a screen grab, and print copy I finally had my next photo reference to use for the poster.
+The drivers often had a look of determination, or intensity, which is exactly what I wanted for Knight Rider.
+So I decided to watch a few scenes from the 1st & 2nd films, and found the references I was looking for.
+After quick pause of the movie, followed by a screen grab, and print copy, I finally had my next photo reference to use for the poster.

 But until then, STAY CREATIVE!

 Sunday, December 8, 2013

 Taking it back to the 80's with this one!

 Here is the colored version of the Knight Rider Illustration I did back in November 2013.
 I basically added color to the Black and white version as well as a few special effects.
 It came out better than I expected in my opinion.
 I think I'll post a blog in the future detailing my creative process step by step using this Illustration as an example.